 The State of Florida funds a limited number of graduate matriculation fee waivers for graduate students who are on either graduate assistantships or fellowships.
 These matriculation fee waivers can be used to offset a portion of a graduate student’s in-state tuition.
 A student must be a fully-admitted graduate student to qualify under this program.
 Because each college administers this program using different requirements, students are encouraged to contact their individual college as early as possible to determine their eligibility.

 Out-of-State Tuition Waivers

-Out-of-State tuition may be waived for certain full- and part-time enrolled non-residents who have skills or abilities which will contribute to the academic environment of the University.
+Out-of-State tuition may be waived for certain full- and part-time enrolled non-Florida residents who have skills or abilities which will contribute to the academic environment of the University.
 UNF attracts a great majority of its students from Northeast Florida.
-In an effort to create a diversified student body, the University actively seeks a limited number of students who reside outside of Florida.
-Non-resident students should contact the individual college to apply.
+In an effort to create a diversified student body, the University actively seeks students who reside outside of Florida.
+Non-Florida resident students should contact the individual college to apply.
 Awards are made based on the availability of funds.

 Copyright © 2016 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000